 History

-All Things Are Possible
+With God All Things Are Possible

-At Benedict Biscop we want our children to learn that all things are possible.
+At Benedict Biscop we want our children to learn that with God all things are possible.
 We want our children to aspire and to achieve highly.
 We want our children to aspire to grow and become historians when they are older.

 The National Curriculum for history aims to ensure that all pupils: